jeff-k/hts-pure/README.md

 # hts-pure
-Module for manipulating next generation sequencing data, currently supporting Bam and Bam index files.

-Alignments are instances of Binary and Show to support reading from Bam and writing to Sam format.
-The namespace anticipates Cram and additional binary filetypes will be supported.
+Module for manipulating high-throughput sequencing data with streaming data structures, targeting the samtools family of file types.

 This implementation intends to match the SAMv1 specification available at https://github.com/samtools/hts-specs